Generic name: naproxen and pseudoephedrine [ na-PROX-en-and-soo-doe-e-FED-rin ]

-Brand Name: Aleve Cold and Sinus, Aleve Sinus & Headache, Aleve-D Sinus & Cold, Sudafed PSE
+Brand names: Aleve Cold and Sinus, Aleve Sinus & Headache, Aleve-D Sinus & Cold, Sudafed PSE

-Naproxen can increase your risk of fatal heart attack or stroke, especially if you use it long term or take high doses, or if you have heart disease.
+Naproxen can increase your risk of fatal heart attack or stroke, even if you don't have any risk factors.
 Do not use this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).

 Naproxen may also cause stomach or intestinal bleeding, which can be fatal.
 These conditions can occur without warning while you are using naproxen, especially in older adults.

 You should not use this medicine if you are allergic to naproxen or pseudoephedrine, or if you have ever had an asthma attack or severe allergic reaction after taking aspirin or an NSAID.

 Do not use Sudafed PSE if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, tranylcypromine, and others.

 Ask a doctor or pharmacist if this medicine is safe to use if you have:

 a heart attack or stroke;

 a thyroid disorder;

 enlarged prostate, urination problems;